Exmira/Exmira/README.md

 ## 🎥 What I Do
 - 📺 **YouTube Educator** – Teaching Rails concepts, building real-world apps, and breaking down complex topics into bite-sized lessons.
 - 💻 **Full-Stack Developer** – Building apps with **Ruby on Rails**, **Hotwire**, **PostgreSQL**, **Tailwind CSS**, and more.
-- 🛠 **Open Source Contributor** – Supporting the Rails community by creating tools, snippets, and tutorials.

 ---